Battle of Quiberon Bay: Battle

 During the night eight French ships managed to do what Soleil Royal had failed to do, to navigate through the shoals to the safety of the open sea, and escape to Rochefort.
 Seven ships and the frigates were in the Vilaine estuary (just off the map above, to the east), but Hawke dared not attack them in the stormy weather.
 The French jettisoned their guns and gear and used the rising tide and northwesterly wind to escape over the sandbar at the bottom of the river Vilaine.
 One of these ships was wrecked, and the remaining six were trapped throughout 1760 by a blockading British squadron and only later managed to break out and reach Brest in 1761/1762.
 The badly damaged was lost as she made for the Loire, 150 of her crew surviving the ordeal, and grounded on the Four Shoal during the night.

 Soleil Royal tried to escape to the safety of the batteries at Croisic, but pursued her with the result that both were wrecked on the Four Shoal beside Héros.
 On the 22nd the gale moderated, and three of Duff's ships were sent to destroy the beached ships.
-De Brienne set fire to Soleil Royal while the British burnt Héros, as seen in the right of Richard Wright's painting.
+De Brienne set fire to Soleil Royal while the British burned Héros.
+Ultimately, the battle resulted in the French suffering 2,520 men killed and an unknown number being wounded or captured, while Hawke's fleet suffered just 300 killed or wounded.